open-sauced/maintainer-intro-course/communication-and-collaboration.md

   When pull requests come during your days off, after you return, you can thank and let the contributors know you will review the pull requests.
 Consider to say something like this:

-  > "Hey {username}, I just got back from my days off.
+  > "Hey {username}, I just returned from my days off.
 Thank you for taking this on!
 I need time to review it and will get back to you soon.
 I appreciate your patience."

-- **No Private Message**
+- **No private or direct message**

-  Another boundary you can set is for contributors not to send you private messages on chat service apps like Discord or social media.
+  Another boundary you can set is for contributors not to send you private or direct messages on chat service apps like Discord or social media.

   The culture of open source is open communication and transparency.
 It is best to keep all contributors in the loop by communicating anything related to the project in the open so everyone knows what's happening and what to expect.
 It will also give you the necessary privacy, separating your project from your personal life.

 ### Handling Difficult Situations

-You might need to handle difficult situations or resolve conflicts around your project's community one day.
-There is no easy way to handle situations like this.
-But sooner or later, you need to prepare yourself.
+One day, you might need to handle difficult situations or resolve conflicts around your project's community.
+There is no easy way to handle situations like this, but sooner or later, you need to prepare yourself.

 Here are essential things to do when handling difficult situations: